-p.
+\item \cite{Roth:1897} p.
 130:

 Games of ``Smoke-Spirals'' are played in several north Qld tribes.
-Any leaf, piece of light bark, or even a mussel shell, by means of a peculiar motion of the wrist and arm, can be thrown in such manner into the smoke rising from a fire as to ascend with it like a spiral.
-Different ways of holding the article are shown in figure \ref{figure3}: (a) the wrist is rotated outwards at the same time that the fore-arm is jerked sharply forwards and downwards the object leaving the hand just at the completion of the movement; (b) Another method of throwing the leaf into the smoke is to hold the leaf between the fourth and fifth digits, and with a motion of the fore-arm similar to that in (a) rotate the wrist inwards; the Kalkadoon speak of this game as \textit{pi-ri-jo-rong-o}; (c) An easier method of throwing the leaf is to make the firmly extended fore-finger of the one hand act as a sort of spring on the other, the leaf at the moment of release being shot at an angle into the smoke.
+Any leaf, or even a mussel shell, by means of a peculiar motion of the wrist and arm, can be thrown into the smoke rising from a fire so as to ascend with it like a spiral.
+Different ways of holding the article are shown in figure \ref{figure3}: (a) the wrist is rotated outwards as the fore-arm is jerked sharply forwards and downwards the object leaving the hand just at the completion of the movement; (b) Another method is to hold the leaf between the fourth and fifth digits, and with a motion of the fore-arm similar to that in (a) rotate the wrist inwards; the Kalkadoon speak of this game as \textit{pi-ri-jo-rong-o}; (c) An easier method is to make the extended fore-finger of one hand act as a sort of spring on the other, the leaf at the moment of release being shot at an angle into the smoke.